makersacademy/CV/README.md

 - BCom Management

 ## Experience
-- Barings Asset Management, March 2014 - February 2015, System Test Analyst
+- Barings Asset Management, March 2014 - February 2015, System Test Analyst.
-  -End to end testing of the financial systems.
+  - End to end testing of the financial systems.
 - Barclays Bank, July 2013 - December 2013, Analyst - Contractor
   - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terroism program.
 - Trafigura Ltd, March 2007 – March 2013, System Tester
-  - Writing and execution of tests to ensure that the trading systems fuctioned as expected.
+  - Writing and execution of tests to ensure that the trading systems functioned as expected.
 Running of the UAT phase and working with stakeholders to ensure live implementation ran successfully.

 ## Interests
 - Kitesurfing, snowboard, surfing and more kitesurfing.